 Go see the ancient temples in Anuradhapura, Dambulla, and Polonnaruwa which are very beautiful.

 Visit the beautiful villages which look like England in Nuwara Eliya.
 There are many tea estates and Hakgala gardens too.

-Kitesurfing – from April to September you can kitesurf eastern coast.
+- Kite/windsurfing – from April to September you can kitesurf on the eastern coast.
 Best place for the beginners is Kalpitiya (Sethawadi and Kappaladi lagoons), where you can find kite schools and the best conditions for kite flying.

 Sri Lanka is an ethnically diverse country.
 Sinhalese is the primary ethnicity in the country.
 Tamils are the second largest ethnic group.
 Hinduism and Buddhism are the main religions that have influenced Sri Lankan culture.
 The major languages are Sinhala and Tamil.
 Around 10% of the population speaks English.